 Oncology Skin Care – Simplified:

-Bear in mind; you can connect with a person in many different ways, depending upon exactly how they wish to communicate.
-If you do not regularly see them, a phone call, text, card, or video phone call can show you care.
+Bear in mind that you can connect with a person in many different ways, depending upon exactly how they wish to communicate.
+If you do not regularly see them, a phone call, text, card, or video call can show you care.